gicentre/litvis/documents/tutorials/dataTutorials/csvParsing.md

 - There may be blank lines in our input (first and last in this example), which we should ignore.
 - The first non-blank line is a _header_ that should contain the same number of comma separated values as in subsequent lines, but the values themselves may be of a different form to the data values in later lines.
 - While commas are used to separate values, the values themselves may contain commas which do not act as separators if they are _escaped_ within a string enclosed by quotation marks.
+- A special symbol such as a comma or quote can be _escaped_ by preceding it with a `\` symbol.
+Escaped symbols should be treated like normal text, including an escaped `\` itself.
 - There may be consecutive commas indicating an empty value between them.
 - A line that starts with a comma indicates a empty first value.
 Likewise a line that ends with a comma indicates an empty final value.